ad-astra-video/livepeer-app-pipelines/live-video-to-video/README.md

 # Live-Video-to-Video - Livepeer Live Video-to-Video Processing

 Live-Video-to-Video is a real-time video processing application that enables live video-to-video transformation using AI models through the Livepeer network.
-It provides a complete streaming infrastructure solution with a modern local testing web interface to build and test workflows locally.
+It provides a complete streaming infrastructure solution with a local testing web interface to build and test workflows.

 ## 🚀 Quick Start